-- 2. Make sure that the Alarms option has been activated. - 3.
-Select the event types that should create an alarm. - 4.
+- 2. Activate Alarm Signaling. - 3.
+Select the event types that should trigger an alarm. - 4.
 In addition, you can select a weekly profile for every event type that should trigger an alarm.
 As long as no other weekly profile has been selected, the setting is valid from Monday 00:00 to Sunday 24:00. - To create new weekly profiles, click on .
 The Weekly Profiles dialog opens.
 Several predefined profiles are available, such as the Weekend profile (Saturday 00:00 to Sunday 24:00). - To add a profile, click on +.
 Enter a description.
 Highlight the desired active times in the table.
-You can resize an active time block by clicking on the time block and then moving the borders accordingly It is also possible to move a block.
+You can resize an active time block by clicking on the time block and then moving the borders accordingly.
+It is also possible to move a block.
 Click on the block to select it, then drag the block to the new position.
-To delete a time block, click on ⊗. - You can change the description of an existing profile.
+To delete a time block, click on 🗙.

+- You can change the description of an existing profile.
 Right-click on the name and overwrite it. - 5.
 To select a weekly profile, click on the Weekly Profile dropdown list next to the event type and highlight the desired profile.
 The calendar icon turns white.